pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/lesson-notes/README.md

 Remember, the same rules apply that applied to create.
 There must be a name, and `is_favorite` must be a boolean (or undefined - why is undefined an ok option?).

-We can easily update our function to do those checks.
+We can easily update our function to do those checks because we created the functionality separate from the create route.

 ```js
 bookmarks.put("/:id", checkName, checkBoolean, async (req, res) => {